thatcherfreeman/utility-dctls/README.md

 **Max Normalized Gain**: Similar to Gain but makes it so that trackball adjustments cannot increase the signal in any channel, IE max(rgb) is fixed instead of just rec709 luminance.

 **Min Normalized Offset**: Sets up your offset trackball so that it always applies a positive offset unless you lower the global offset wheel.

 ---
+### Resize Checker DCTL
+Helps you identify if you've rescaled a clip poorly, by lighting up the whole frame if the very border of the frame contains black pixels.
+Put this at the timeline level.

+#### DCTL Parameters
+**Opacity**: Choose the opacity of the magenta full frame resize warning.

+**Aspect Ratio**: The aspect ratio within which to search

+**Use Timeline Aspect**: If checked, ignores the **Aspect Ratio** argument and instead just uses the timeline aspect ratio.

+**Output Mode**: Choose what to display.
+If Highlight Edges is selected, then we draw a line indicating the exact pixels that will be checked in Quality mode.
+If any of these white pixels is black, then the entire frame will be drawn pink.
+Highlight Blanking simply highlights all black pixels as green.
+Full Screen Warning is the same as Highlight Blanking, but it also highlights the entire frame as pink if any pixel on the border of the frame is black.

+**Performance Mode**: "Performance" simply checks the pixels in the four corners and the midpoints of the edges, which will catch bad framing for all linear transforms (scale, aspect, panning, keystone correction).
+"Quality" mode instead checks every pixel along the border of the frame (indicated by Highlight Edges), which you'll need if you added pincushion lens distortion or corrected for barrel distortion.
+However, it has the downside that you're more likely to have a false positive if there's a spurrious black pixel.

+---